asreview/asreview-insights/README.md

 It should list the 'plot' subcommand and the 'stats' subcommand.

 ## Active learning performance

-The `ASReview-insights` extension is useful to measure the performance of active learning models on collections of binary labeled text.
-The performance can be measured with widely used metrics like Recall and Work Saved over Sampling (WSS).
-The `ASReview-insights` extension can plot or compute metrics from ASReview project files, ideally as the result of a simulation.
-See [LINK]() for more information on simulating with ASReview LAB.
+The `ASReview-insights` extension is useful for measuring the performance of active learning models on collections of binary labeled text.
+The extension can be used after performing a simulation study that involves mimicking the screening process with a specific model.
+As it is already known which records are labeled relevant, the simulation can automatically reenact the screening process as if a screener were using active learning.
+The performance of one or multiple models can be measured by different metrics and the `ASReview-insights` extension can plot or compute the values for such metrics from ASReview project files.

+The recall is the proportion of relevant records that have been found at a certain point during the screening phase.
+It is sometimes also called the proportion of Relevant Record Found (RRF) after screening an X% of the total records.
+For example, the RRF@10 is the recall (i.e., the proportion of the total number of relevant records) at screening 10% of the total number of records available in the dataset.

+A variation is the Extra Relevant records Found (ERF), which is the proportion of relevant records found after correcting for the number of relevant records found via random screening (assuming a uniform distribution of relevant records).

+The Work Saved over Sampling (WSS) is a measure of "the work saved over and above the work saved by simple sampling for a given level of recall" ([Cohen et al., 2006]((https://doi.org/10.1197/jamia.m1929)).
+It is defined as the proportion of records a screener does **not** have to screen compared to random reading after providing the prior knowledge used to train the first iteration of the model.
+The WSS is typically measured at a recall of .95 (WSS@95), reflecting the proportion of records saved by using active learning at the cost of failing to identify .05 of relevant publications.

-The following plot (with generated, fake data) explains the different metrics Recall, WSS, and ERF.
-The dataset contains 1000 records.
+The following plot illustrates the differences between the metrics Recall (y-axis), WSS (blue line), and ERF (red line).
+The dataset contains 1.000 hypothetical records with labels.
 The stepped line on the diagonal is the naive labeling approach (screening randomly sorted records).

 ![ASReview metrics explained](docs/stats_explainer.png)